First time shown at the ISDH 2018 Exhibition Art in Holography, Aveiro City Museum – Portugal June – September 30, 2018;

 It seems too, that among the holographic community and researchers in visual media, we have a concentration of people stacks between art and science.
 For Dietmar, differentiation between art and science is purely artificial and just a social issue.
 For him, everything is acquisition of knowledge, and finding its place in the universe.

 The scream of Eduard Munch touched peoples mind and it expresses sometimes the feeling you have when being in the middle of some discussion about social split of communication.
 For Dietmar it goes much deeper.
 His first contact with holography is freezing cold.
 Holographic light itself has no political issue, no expressive explosion nor it cares about social issues.
 Light itself is very pure, like the surface of a giant sea untouched by the wind.
 From the so called “joyful expressionistic German painter” moving down from his painting cabinet in the cold basement to Prof. Rod Murray changing his brush with laser light was a big challenge.
-The only reason he did it, was a book from Paul Conrad Hoenich (1907-1997) about Sun-painting.
+One reason he did it gave holography a go, was a book from Paul Conrad Hoenich (1907-1997) about Sun-painting.
 Dietmar met Paul in Haifa, where Paul has been teaching a class of architecture.